 One in three children in low- and middle-income countries suffers from chronic undernutrition.
 Without a sustainable source of income at a sufficient level, young children and their families do not have access to nutritious food, clean water or health care.
 And the deadly effects of undernutrition cannot be underestimated:

-45% of all child deaths worldwide are from causes related to undernutrition, or 3.1 million children a year.
+45% of all child deaths worldwide are from causes related to undernutrition (World Health Organization, 2018).

 At Action Against Hunger, we believe that no child should die from hunger.
-We help over 14.9 million people every year gain access to sustainable sources of income, clean water, nutritious food, and health care, but there is still so much to be done.
+We help more than 26 million people every year gain access to sustainable sources of income, clean water, nutritious food, and health care, but there is still so much to be done.

 Global Poverty Facts